Buying Advice for Windows Touchscreen POS Terminals

 For the majority of mainstream POS applications, whether in retail or hospitality, an Intel Celeron Dual Core processor (say 2.0Ghz) and 2GB of RAM is adequate.
-If your POS software has greater requirements, or you require a machine which will be more futureproof long term and capable of supporting newer operating systems, newer software and/or different software architectures, then at TecStore we offer a range of more powerful machines with Core i3, i5 and i7 processors and memory upgrades of 4gb, 8gb, 16gb or even upto 32gb RAM if required.
+If your POS software has greater requirements, or you require a machine which will be more futureproof long term and capable of supporting newer operating systems, newer software and/or different software architectures, then at TecStore we offer a range of more powerful machines with Core i3, i5 and i7 processors and memory upgrades of 4gb, 8gb, 16gb or 32gb RAM if required.

 Most POS terminals support at least 100Mbit/s for Ethernet communication.
 Some of the higher end terminals support faster Gigabit Ethernet.

 If you are using a cloud-based POS application, it does not matter how powerful your local processor or network board or how much memory you have on your POS terminal if the performance bottlenecks are caused by slow internet speed or issues on the remote website or remote server.

 Hard drives, which mechanically spin around continuously and make a whirring noise, were the greatest weakness historically in POS terminals and the highest failing component.
 Fortunately, in recent times, nearly all POS terminals use SSD rather than mechanical hard drives.
 SSD provide faster access and write times and are much more reliable and silent in operation.
 64gb is the typical specification for most POS terminals - even if all the programs and data are stored locally that allows many years of transactional records to be stored.
-Options for 128gb, 256gb and Dual SSD are available on the higher specification POS terminals.
+Options for 128gb, 256gb and above as well as Dual SSD are available on the higher specification POS terminals.

 Some smaller POS terminals or tablet-based POS equipment may use Embedded MultiMediaCard (eMMC) instead of SSD.

 If the machine is dedicated for POS use, then it is unlikely you will be downloading videos, email attachments, large documents etc. The machine will either just hold temporary data for cloud-based POS applications, or reference data (products/prices) and transactional data for installed POS applications.
 In either case, 64gb in practical terms is sufficient for most requirements.